catpea/catpea-project/database/furkies-purrkies/poem-1154/index.md

 is always the programmer.

-They are looking at security top-down, whereas hackers look at it blind-up.
+They are looking at security top-down, whereas plain hackers look at it blind-up.

 If we just had one paragraph to describe what they want, I’d say privilege escalation, to put it simply, to get to the next level.